 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Carvana's score of 30 is higher than 55% of the industry.
+Carvana's score of 30 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Carvana, headquartered in the US, currently does not provide specific carbon emissions data, as indicated by the absence of reported figures.
-Consequently, there are no available details regarding their Scope 1, 2, or 3 emissions.
+Carvana, headquartered in the US, currently does not provide specific carbon emissions data for the most recent year, as indicated by the absence of reported figures.
+Consequently, there are no details available regarding their Scope 1, 2, or 3 emissions.
 Additionally, there are no documented reduction targets or climate pledges from the company.
-As of now, Carvana has not established any significant climate commitments or initiatives aimed at reducing carbon emissions.
-Without specific data or targets, it is challenging to assess their environmental impact or progress in sustainability efforts.
-In the context of the automotive industry, many companies are increasingly focusing on carbon neutrality and emissions reduction, but Carvana's current stance remains unclear due to the lack of publicly available information.
+As a result, Carvana's climate commitments and initiatives remain unclear, and no information is available regarding any potential emissions reduction strategies or industry benchmarks.
+Without specific data or commitments, it is challenging to assess Carvana's environmental impact or progress in addressing climate change.